duncpro/RestJ/README.md

         // or a handler method throws an error.
     }

+    // You are not required to declare a receiver for closure events, but in most cases, you
+    // probably will want to.
     @WebSocketEventReceiver(WebSocketEventType.CLOSED)
     CompletableFuture<Void> onUnsubscribe(WebSocketRawClient client) {
         // TODO Stop sending this client weather events